pdmxdd/todo-tasks-api-solution/README.md

 So in the end they have one TodoItem (Clean Kitchen) and a collection of tasks related to the TodoItem.

+An API consumer would be able to make a request for all a TodoItem's associated tasks by:

+- GET /todos/{id}/features -> 200 collection of tasks

+An API consumer would be able to add tasks toa  TodoItem by:

+- POST /todos/{id}/features ({"title": "some sub task"}) -> 201

 ## Take Inventory

 This will require us as the developers of the API to make some changes.